Jango (TV series)

 Jango is a British police comedy series produced in 1961 by Associated Rediffusion for ITV.
 It starred Robert Urquhart in the lead role of Jango Smith, with Moira Redmond as Dee Smith, his wife.
 The show also featured performances by Peter Sallis and Brian Wilde.
+The show's writer was Albert Henry Webb and its director was Cyril Coke.

 Plot

+The eight-episode series Jango developed from single play Murder Stamp.
+The play Murder Stamp was an episode shown on ITV Television Playhouse in 1960.
+The series is a lighthearted crime series about an off-beat criminologist named Jango Smith.

 Episode status

-Only eight episodes were produced and all were believed lost, until the mid-1990s when a kinescope of one episode was discovered.
+The show had eight episodes.
+All of them were believed to be lost, until the mid-1990s when a kinescope of one episode was discovered.
+The only episode that has survived in the seventh episode titled "Treacle on Three Fingers".